Employee retention credit opportunities exist for 2020 and 2021

 Employee Retention Credit (2021)

-The Consolidated Appropriations Act, enacted in December 2020, expanded the scope of the Employee Retention Credit introduced in the CARES Act and now permits qualifying taxpayers to claim the ERC in 2021, irrespective of whether a credit was claimed in 2020.
+The Consolidated Appropriations Act, enacted in December 2020, expanded the scope of the Employee Retention Credit and now permits qualifying taxpayers to claim the ERC in 2021, irrespective of whether a credit was claimed in 2020.
 While this is an expansion of the program initiated in 2020, there are new rules that apply specifically to 2021.
 This flowchart is meant to assist in identifying when the ERC may be available; it’s not a substitute for robust analysis and calculation.